 This is a mix of stevedore-like APIs and behavior, with Avocado's own look and feel.

 '''

 class avocado.core.extension_manager.Extension(name, entry_point, plugin, obj)

 Bases: object

 '''

-This is a verbatim copy from the stevedore.extension class with the same name class avocado.core.extension_manager.ExtensionManager(namespace, voke_kwds=None)
+This is a verbatim copy from the stevedore.extension class with the same name enabled(extension)

+'''

-NAMESPACE_PREFIX = 'avocado.plugins.'
+NAMESPACE PREFIX = 'avocado.plugins.'

+'''

 Default namespace prefix for Avocado extensions